Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/07_Custom_fields.md

 ````````````````````````````````````````````````````````````````````````````````

-As you can see the value is now stored in the custom fields model!
+As you can see the value is now stored in the custom fields model.